dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 Next, you'll configure a [Pipedream](https://pipedream.com) workflow to publish your articles using the [DEV API](https://docs.dev.to/api/).

 Pipedream is an integration platform for developers.
-For this flow, Pipedream works like [Github Actions](https://github.com/features/actions): each time you `git push`, the workflow runs.
+For this flow, Pipedream works like [Github Actions](https://github.com/features/actions): each time you push new Markdown files to your repo, the workflow runs.
 Pipedream workflows are written using [pre-built actions](https://docs.pipedream.com/workflows/steps/actions/#using-existing-actions) and [custom Node.js code](https://docs.pipedream.com/workflows/steps/code/), each of which can connect to hundreds of API integrations.
+You can run this workflow **for free** on Pipedream's [free tier](https://docs.pipedream.com/pricing/).

 Visit [https://pipedream.com] and click the green **Get Started** button to sign up for a free account.